 In 1803, brother Henry visited a London publisher by the name of Benjamin Crosby to help push the Susan novel into publication.
 The copyright for the work is sold for 10 pounds to Crosby with the promise that the piece will be published.
 Unfortunately, Crosby never fulfilled his end of the bargain in any acceptable timeframe and a tug of war over control of the copyright will go on for some time.
 Nevertheless, Jane continues work, this time on a piece entitled The Watsons.

 January 21st of 1805 brought about startling changes to the landscape of the Austen world.
 Beloved father George Austen - already falling quickly ill - died to the shock of the family.
 This period of time forced Jane to put off work on The Watsons indefinitely as the Austen family is thrown into a kind of crisis.
 The Austen brothers all agree to help support Mrs. Austen and her two daughters though the girls are forced to live an unsettled life of constant moving and renting out their living quarters.
-Eventually, the women move in with brother Frank who later offers up a cottage on a nearby property to the girls.
+Eventually, the women move in with brother Edward who later offers a cottage on a nearby property to the girls.
 This cottage - known as Chawton cottage - would rejuvenate the 33 year-old Austen into a period which she will made great strides in her work, nearly as great as her younger years.